bloc-digital/usemanualcache/README.md

 Returns an object with the following methods:

-- `getCache(name, url)` – Get a cached [Response](https://developer.mozilla.org/docs/Web/API/Response) for a URL (or undefined if not found).
 - `addCache(cacheName, urls, options?)` – Add URLs to the specified cache and track them in a localStorage box.
 Throws if the box was created for a different cache.
+- `getCache(cacheName, url)` – Get a cached [Response](https://developer.mozilla.org/docs/Web/API/Response) for a URL (or undefined if not found).
+- `getCacheByStoreName(storeName?)` – Get all cached [Response](https://developer.mozilla.org/docs/Web/API/Response)s for all URLs in a box.
+- `getCacheNameByStoreName(storeName?)` – Get the name of the cache associated with a given localStorage box.
 - `removeCache(cacheName, url, options?)` – Remove a URL from the specified cache and its box.
 Throws if the box was created for a different cache.
-- `removeByStoreName(cacheName, storeName?)` – Remove all URLs in a box from the specified cache (only removes from cache if not referenced in other boxes).
-Throws if the box was created for a different cache.
+- `removeByStoreName(storeName?)` – Remove all URLs in a box from the cache (only removes from cache if not referenced in other boxes).
 - `validateCache(cacheName, url, options?)` – Check if a URL is present and valid in the specified cache and box.
 Throws if the box was created for a different cache.
-- `validateByStoreName(cacheName, storeName?)` – Validate all URLs in a box for the specified cache.
+- `validateByStoreName(storeName?)` – Validate all URLs in a box for the specified cache.
 Throws if the box was created for a different cache.
+- `healByStoreName(storeName?)` – Ensure all URLs in a box are present and valid in the cache (re-adds missing/invalid URLs).
+- `healAll()` – Ensure all boxes are in sync with their caches (re-adds missing/invalid URLs for all boxes).

 #### Status Codes